Our core mission:Conquering the threat of antibiotic resistance

 Mr Roemer received a BSBA from Georgetown University and MBA and MPH degrees from Emory University’s Goizueta Business School and Rollins School of Public Health.

-Morten Sommer, PhD, is the co-founder of several biotech companies working within fields of drug development, industrial biotechnology, and microbiome research.
-Dr Sommer is also a Professor and Scientific Director at the Technical University of Denmark with a lab of 20+ PhDs and postdoctorates working primarily in the field of antibiotic resistance and the human microbiome.
-Dr Sommer is the inventor on 20+ issued patents and patent applications and author of scientific papers in journals such as Science, Cell, and Nature.
-In 2017, Dr Sommer earned the honor of being named a “Top 10 under 40 in Biopharma Research and Business” by Genetic Engineering and Biotechnology News.
+Morten Sommer is the co-founder of several biotech companies working within fields of drug development, industrial biotechnology, and microbiome research.
+Morten is also a Professor and Scientific Director at the Technical University of Denmark, with a lab of more than 20 PhDs and postdoctoral researchers working primarily in the field of antibiotic resistance and the human microbiome.
+Morten is the inventor of more than 20 issued patents/patent applications and author of scientific papers in journals such as Science, Cell, and Nature.
+Morten was named among the Top 10 under 40 in the Genetic Engineering and Biotechnology News list of biopharma research and business executives.

 Andrew Davis has served as the Chief BD/M&A Officer at iNova Pharmaceuticals since September 2017, leading all company transactions and serving as a member of the company’s executive team.
 In 2016, Mr Davis served as the Head of Oncology Business Development at Merck.
 Prior to Merck, Mr Davis served as the SVP of Business Development at Valeant Pharmaceuticals (now Bausch Health Companies), a global pharmaceutical, consumer products, and medical device company, where he led all business transactions from 2014 to December 2016.
 Before that, Mr Davis held positions of increasing responsibility within the Business Development function within Valeant Pharmaceuticals.
 Prior to joining Valeant, he served as a management consultant at McKinsey & Co. focused on the healthcare space from 2007 to 2012.